-We conduct worldwide sales and marketing through each company individually, with our Chief Commercial Officer coordinating sales and marketing efforts at Group level to gain synergies wherever possible, as well as national and international exposure for the Company and its capabilities.
-This structure provides dedicated sales effort in each of the Group companies.
-In each case each sales person is charged with selling that Company's products alone.
+We conduct worldwide sales and marketing through each company individually, with our synergies, national and international exposure sought geographically by our Presidents of European and US Operations.
+This structure provides dedicated sales effort in each of the Group companies, and encourages cross-selling and marketing of other Group companies' products and services.
 The companies are staffed as follows:

-- · Coda Octopus Products eight persons distributed between the UK and Florida, USA - · Martech Systems (Weymouth) two full time and one part time based in Weymouth, UK - · Colmek Systems Engineering one full time staff in Salt Lake City and one in Washington, DC - · Innalogic Inc one staff member based in New York City, USA - · Port Security Group currently being developed by Group-level staff - · Group level two members of staff, based in New York City, USA
+- · Coda Octopus Products eight persons distributed between the UK and Florida, USA - · Martech Systems (Weymouth) two full time and one part time based in Weymouth, UK - · Colmek Systems Engineering two full time staff, one in California and one in Washington state - · Innalogic, Inc. one staff member based in New York City, USA - Port Security Group currently being developed by Group-level staff - · Group level one member of staff, based in New York City, USA

-We plan to add, into the current structure, at least five more staff members during the current year, and in addition, we are planning to open sales offices in the Middle East and Far East.
+We plan to add into the current structure at least five more staff members during the current year, and in addition, we are planning to open sales offices in the Middle East and Far East, within the next 18-24 months.

 Generally, our focus is on widening our market reach and selling broader services, systems and solutions within our existing customer base.
-Specifically, we have a key focus on Port and Harbor Security, leading with our flagship 3-D sonar product EchoscopeTM, and its added value derivative, the UISTM.
-Our marketing effort is dedicated to enhancing, reinforcing, and protecting the value of our lead in this huge emerging market, broadening out our current product and systems-based offerings to be able to offer complete solutions.
-However within that we have the following supporting marketing sub-strategies:
+Specifically, we have a key focus on Port and Harbor Security, leading with our flagship 3-D sonar product Echoscope[TM], and its added value derivative, the UIS[TM].
+Our marketing effort is dedicated to enhancing, reinforcing, and protecting the value of our lead in this huge emerging market, broadening our current product and systems-based offerings to be able to offer complete solutions.
+However, within that we have the following supporting marketing sub-strategies: